syncfusion-content/blazor-docs/blazor/rating/templates.md

 * Empty template
 * Full template

-## Empty template
+## Empty (unrated) symbol template

-To customize the appearance of **unrated** items in the Syncfusion Blazor rating component, you can use the [EmptyTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_EmptyTemplate) tag directive.
-This directive allows you to specify a custom layout for the unrated items, which can include any content you desire.
+To customize the appearance of **unrated** items, you can use the [EmptyTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_EmptyTemplate) tag directive.
+It allows you to specify the desired custom content for the unrated items.
+The `RatingItemContext` is passed as a `context` to the template, allowing it to access information about the un-rated item, such as its Value and Index.
 If the `FullTemplate` is not defined, the `EmptyTemplate` will be used as the default for both `rated` and `unrated` items.
 You can apply custom styles to differentiate between the rated and unrated states of the items.

 ```cshtml